Breeding Dubia Roaches

 The enclosure needs to be humid.
 Dubia roaches need a humidity level of about 40 percent to thrive.
 To achieve this humidity level within the enclosure, mist it weekly.

 Place these crystals in the enclosure.
-The roaches can drink from them.
+Then, the roaches can drink from them.
 I recommend Miracle-Gro Water Storing Crystals.
 It is very affordable and works well.
-Alternative, you can use quenchers to provide the water needed.
-Crystals are much cheaper though.
+Alternatively, you can use quenchers to provide the water needed.
+Crystals are much cheaper, though.

 4. Cleaning the Enclosure

 Don’t clean the enclosure frequently as the nymphs feed on the excrement produced by adults, and the discarded exoskeleton, and the remains of dead roaches.
 The frass may look unsightly, but they are okay unless they start to mold and develop a bad smell.
 Even when you do clean, leave a nice portion of the frass behind.

 Clean the enclosure every several months when you notice a bad smell emitting from the enclosure.
 A clean dubia roach enclosure doesn’t smell.

 - First, transfer the roaches into the second container

 - Remove excess frass dead roaches and such

 You can invest in insects that help clean the waste produced by the roaches but don’t bother the roaches, such as dermestid and lesser mealworms.

 As always, try and maintain a ratio of 3 to 7 females per 1 male.
 This reduces aggression between males.
 Females give birth to about 30 live nymphs about every five weeks.